Eelkhoorn/stm8ef-mu/README.md

 + **du**  ( a) inspects the target image on the host (and the target memory if in chat mode)
 + **dis** ( a, len) disassembles (a part of) the image on the host

-## Demo
+## Demos
+There are several applications available, look in directory work.

+### Count-down timer for W1209
-There is a simple timer countdown application for W1209-FD included (partly based on Thomas' logging thermostat program) that can be flashed:
+There is a simple timer countdown application for W1209-FD included (partly based on Thomas' logging thermostat program).
 + hookup a programming device (STLINKV2)
 + in muforth/mu : tools/fli.sh work/W1209-FD/timer/timer (this flashes the kernel + the application)
-Start muforth from muforth/mu
+Hookup an uart device and start muforth from muforth/mu
 + **./muf -f work/W1209-FD/timer/timer**
 + **bgs** ( to stop the background task, it would interfere with the chat process)
 + **chat**